 The Cora air taxi presented two years ago is a vertical take-off two-seater with twelve electric motors.
 The aircraft should be able to fly up to 100 kilometres at a top speed of 177 km/h.
-In the future, the small electric aircraft will serve the purpose of transporting two people from A to B via on-demand service.
-For this purpose, Wisk relies on autonomous flight systems.
+In the future, the small electric aircraft will serve the purpose of transporting two people from A to B via on-demand service, for which Wisk will be relying on autonomous flight systems.

-New Zealand is particularly suitable as a test area because the government of the island state adopted a unique programme for test flights of innovative aircraft models in October 2019 called the Airspace Integration Trial programme.
-In this way, the country wants to collaborate with industrial partners from the innovation sector.
+The test area in New Zealand has been made possible by a unique programme for test flights of innovative aircraft models that the government adopted in October 2019 called the Airspace Integration Trial programme.
+The aim here is to collaborate with industrial partners from the innovation sector.
 Wisk is the first company to receive the green light for test flights under the new programme.
 Gary Gysin, CEO of Wisk, says he sees the agreement as “a sign of confidence in our product and capabilities”.

 – ADVERTISEMENT –